-When desired, the unit can also be furnished with a 24-volt unit mounted ACO or MCO control circuit or a remote 24-volt ACO or MCO thermostat.
+The unit can be furnished with a 24-volt surface mounted ACO or MCO control circuit or a remote 24-volt ACO or MCO thermostat.
 A typical field connection diagram is shown in Figure 2.
 Refer to instructions provided with remote thermostat for wiring instructions.